tailhook/khufu/README.rst

 At a glance Khufu is a template-engine for incremental-dom_.

-But more characteristically I call it view-driven micro-framework for single-page applications.
+But more characteristically I call it is a domain-specific language (DSL) for view-driven single-page applications.

+The boring list of features:

+* Nice, compact, indentation-based syntax, designed for readability
+* Rich-enough subset of javascript is allowed right in the template
+* Styles in the same file as view (HTML), properly namespaced
+* Avoids separate code to compose redux_ stores (kinda auto-generates it)
+* Supports webpack hot module replacement (aka hot reload)

 Why?
 ====